GClunies/reflekt/README.md

 - [Commands](docs/COMMANDS.md)
 - [Integrations](docs/INTEGRATIONS.md) (Analytics Governance Tools, CDPs, warehouses)

+### Motivations
+I built Reflekt to:
+- Automate writing dbt sources, models, and documentation for event data.
+We know we *should* do this, but doing it for all events (sometimes 100s) can be daunting, time consuming, and boring.
+- Never manage a tracking plan in a spreadsheet again.
+- Improve the utility of [Segment Protocols](https://segment.com/docs/protocols/) and the value it provides.
+  - [Avo](https://www.avo.app/) is a refreshing step forward relative to Segment Protocols, so integration for future projects was desired.

-## Beliefs & Bets
+### Beliefs
-The core belief of Reflekt is **tracking plans are the most important artifact in a product analytics stack.** Everything a team builds, collects, and uses - application tracking code, event validation, raw data, dbt models & docs, product analytics - are all dependent on the plan.
-Tracking plans should be defined as `code` and plan development should *reflekt* software development.
-Tracking plans should:
+**The tracking plan is the most important artifact in a product analytics stack.** Without one, product and data team can easily find themselves lost.
+The tracking code a developer writes, how events are validated, raw data in the warehouse, transformed data, documentation, insights from analysts - are all dependent on the tracking plan.
+Tracking plans should be:
-  - Be version controlled, with branches and environments for different development stages (i.e. dev/staging/prod).
-  - Leverage continuous integration to test and deploy plans.
-  - Be extensible.

-Defining tracking plans as code should not prohibit the use of a SaaS Analytics Governance tool.
+- Able to be represented as `code`.
+This code *does not* prohibit the use of a SaaS Analytics Governance tools (e.g. Avo).
 These systems should work in unison.
+- Version controlled, with branches and environments for different development stages (i.e. dev/staging/prod).
+- Extensible (e.g. Reflekt's dbt templater), powering integrations with other tools in the stack.
+- Support user-defined metadata (e.g. a "code owner" for each event).
+- Leverage continuous integration to test and deploy plans, events, and properties.

+### Bets
-Reflekt is making the following bets about product analytics and the teams doing this work:
+Reflekt bets on the following trends concerning modern product analytics:
 - More explicit tracking.
 Less implicit tracking.
-- More product analytics powered by the data warehouse and dbt.
+- Product analytics increasingly powered by the data warehouse and dbt.
-- [dbt metrics](https://docs.getdbt.com/docs/building-a-dbt-project/metrics) and the [metrics layer](https://docs.getdbt.com/docs/dbt-cloud/using-dbt-cloud/cloud-metrics-layer) - imagine defining metrics *in the tracking plan* and having the dbt metric templated by Reflekt 📈🤯📊.
+- [dbt metrics](https://docs.getdbt.com/docs/building-a-dbt-project/metrics) and the [metrics layer](https://docs.getdbt.com/docs/dbt-cloud/using-dbt-cloud/cloud-metrics-layer) - Imagine defining metrics *in the tracking plan* and Reflekt templating them in dbt for you. 📈

 ## Reporting bugs
 If you want to report a bug or request a feature, please open an [issue](https://github.com/GClunies/reflekt/issues).

 ## Contributing code
-Please feel free to open a [Pull Request](https://github.com/GClunies/reflekt/pulls) for contributions you would like to propose.
-Please see the [contributing](docs/CONTRIBUTING-CODE.md) docs for development environment details and guidance.
+Feel free to open a [Pull Request](https://github.com/GClunies/reflekt/pulls) for contributions you would like to propose.
+See the [contributing](docs/CONTRIBUTING-CODE.md) docs for development environment details and guidance.